neumino/rethinkdbdash/README.md

 calling `toStream([connection, ]{writable: true})` or `toStream([connection, ]{transform: true})` on a table.

+A transform stream will return the saved documents.

 This makes a convenient way to dump a file your database.

 ```js